 FSU Rhetoric and Composition

-At Florida State University we offer two graduate programs in rhetoric and composition: an M.A. in Rhetoric and Composition and a Ph.D. in English with a specialization in Rhetoric and Composition.
-In each program we focus on rhetorical and social practices and theories of composing and composition, particularly emphasizing the relationships between texts (print, audio, visual, and digital), technologies, and literacies.
-In addition to offering a repertoire of challenging courses and various connections to the field, the program features a hospitable environment for graduate students.
+At Florida State University we offer an M.A. in Rhetoric and Composition and a Ph.D. in English with a specialization in Rhetoric and Composition.
+Our graduate program focuses on rhetorical and social practices and theories of composition, particularly emphasizing the relationships between texts, technologies, language, and literacies.
+Our graduate program provides a solid foundation of general knowledge and practice with core courses in Rhetoric, Composition, and Research Methodologies.
+In addition, our program highlights the following distinctives:

 - An Emphasis on and Commitment to Diversity and Difference: We define diversity broadly to include differences in race, gender, sexuality, ethnicity, language, (dis)ability, social class, and any other social aspect that are manifested in our course offerings, research areas, professional development, mentoring, and recruitment.

 - Collaboration, Cooperation, and Community: We—students and faculty—have published books, chapters, and articles together, presented at conferences together, edited collections and journals together, and written grants together.
 We value community, gathering regularly to support one another, celebrate each other's accomplishments, and develop professionally.

 - Writing Program Administration (WPA): Many faculty and students in our program have experience and a vested interest in WPA work (e.g., college composition, writing centers and digital studios, writing majors, and graduate programs).
 Our graduate students gain valuable professional experience and mentoring working as and with WPAs; we offer courses in in WPA work; and many faculty and students publish WPA scholarship.